nikolio/adnotium/README.md

 incoming-comments: the dir location to save the comments

 accepted-comments: the dir location you move the comments you approve.\

-The accepted comment should be deleted after it has been built into the site
+The accepted comment (by-default) should be deleted (both from staging area and from server) after it has been built into the site.

 ---